Consciousness as a Subsystem

 These move from questions of practical reason and morality, through value and consciousness, to a naturalistic outlook and a comprehensive worldview.

-An essay arguing that consciousness is a limited subsystem of the brain.
-Several instinctive ways of thinking about consciousness are wrong.
+An essay suggesting that consciousness is a limited subsystem of the brain. and that several instinctive ways of thinking about consciousness are wrong.

-See About for my biography and Blog for my most recent posts.
-The Blog has a mixture of my own writings and my notes on some favourite books.
+See About for my central ideas and biography, and Blog for my posts.
+The Blog combines my own writings and my notes on favourite books.
+The Blog page shows all my posts since 2021, most recent first.
+My writing lists favourite posts, and writings by subject.
+Book notes lists books reviewed.

-There are separate pages with summaries of some of my Key Ideas – on Practical Reason, Utilitarianism and Effective Altruism.
+There are six separate pages with summaries of my Key Ideas – on Practical Reason, Utilitarianism , Effective Altruism, Consciousness, Naturalism and The Big Picture.

 My aim with the website is to set out my ideas and to share books and resources that I recommend.